 Carbon Coco is an Australian brand that specializes in natural and organic products that are meant to help you have better oral health.
 Aside from their activated charcoal products, they also have an oil pulling kit.
 I got the The kit I got contains a tube of activated charcoal toothpaste, a jar of activated charcoal tooth polish and a toothbrush with bamboo bristles.

 According to brand’s website, the charcoal is made from organic coconut shell.
-Aside from the activated charcoal, their tooth polish is also said to contain bentonite clay, which helps “remineralize teeth”1 and a hint of lemon myrtle, which has anti-bacterial properties.
+Aside from the activated charcoal, their tooth polish is also said to contain bentonite clay, which helps “remineralize teeth”[note]I had no idea what this meant until I googled it and it’s said to be the way teeth heal themselves to prevent tooth decay.[/note] and a hint of lemon myrtle, which has anti-bacterial properties.
 These are great information, of course, but they’re sadly not indicated in the products’ packaging.
 A complete list of ingredients is also missing, which would’ve been helpful in better understanding how the product would work.
 But anyway, on to the experience.

 How to use it and how my experience went